 9. Worry too much about injury.
 My mother always treated risks of permanent injuries very seriously (brain damage, paralysis, etc) but if the only real danger was breaking an arm or scraping a leg then we were free to be adventurous and learn from our own mistakes.

 10. Insist that furniture and toys be confined to their original uses.
+Not only can you come up with some super fun ways to play this way, but it may help develop lateral intelligence.

 13. Don't expect any chores out of them.
 When children have to work part of the day it makes them treasure their free time more.
 Also work stimulates children mentally and physically.